SummaryRead the full fact sheet

 Concerns about side effects

-If the side effect following immunisation is unexpected, persistent, or severe, or if you are worried about yourself or your child’s condition after a vaccination, see your doctor or immunisation nurse as soon as possible or go directly to a hospital.
+If the side effects following immunisation are unexpected, persistent, or severe, or if you are worried about yourself or your child’s condition after a vaccination, see your doctor or immunisation nurse as soon as possible or go directly to a hospital.

 You can discuss how to report problems in other states or territories with your immunisation provider.